On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Introduction

 \subsubsection{The basic comparison theorem for rigid analytic varieties}

 We start the survey of our main results with the following comparison theorem:

 \begin{theorem}{\rm ({\rm Basic comparison theorem})} Let $X$ be a smooth rigid analytic variety over $C$.
 Let $r\geq 0$.
 There is a natural strict quasi-isomorphism\footnote{All cohomology complexes live in the bounded below derived $\infty$-category of locally convex topological vector spaces over $\Q_p$.
-Quasi-isomorphisms in this category we call {\em strict quasi-isomorphisms}. } {\rm (period isomorphism)}:
+Quasi-isomorphisms in this category we call {\em strict quasi-isomorphisms}.
+See Section 1.2.1 for details.} {\rm (period isomorphism)}: